chuc92man/docker-stacks/datacube-notebook/README.md

 # Jupyter Notebook Open Data Cube Stack

-Alpha version of an [Open Data Cube](https://www.opendatacube.org/) Jupyter Notebook Stack for [Zero to JupyterHub with Kubernetes](https://zero-to-jupyterhub.readthedocs.io/en/latest/), that is meant make [JupyterHub](https://jupyter.org/hub) available to a large group of users, such as the staff and students of a university.
+Alpha version of an [Open Data Cube](https://www.opendatacube.org/) Jupyter Notebook Stack for [Zero to JupyterHub with Kubernetes](https://zero-to-jupyterhub.readthedocs.io/en/latest/), that is meant to make [JupyterHub](https://jupyter.org/hub) available to a large group of users, such as the staff and students of a university.